snowplow-archive/spark-streaming-example-project/README.md

 }
 ```

-Our job counts the events by `type` and aggregates these counts into 1 minute buckets.
+OOur job counts the events by type and aggregates these counts into 1-minute buckets.
 The job then takes these aggregates and saves them into a table in DynamoDB:

 ![dynamodb-table-image][dynamodb-table-image]